Core Concepts

 The Core Concepts layer establishes shared meaning across the archive.
 Each concept has been separately archived, mirrored, hashed, and preserved through public reference systems.

-v13 correction notice: The SHA-256 hash for CORE CONCEPTS — Voluntary Alignment (v1.0) has been corrected following verification against the source file.
-The corrected value is shown below and in the Master Hash Manifest v13.0 FINAL.
+Correction notice carried forward: The SHA-256 hash for CORE CONCEPTS — Voluntary Alignment (v1.0) was corrected following verification against the source file.
+The corrected value is shown below and remains preserved through the current v15-aligned website index.
 No other Core Concepts hashes are affected.

 Master Index